-Job outlook for sales managers: The BLS projects 4% growth for sales management jobs between 2019-2029—an addition of up to 15,400 new jobs.*
+Job outlook for sales managers: The BLS projects 7% growth for sales management jobs between 2020-2030.*

 Job description: Management analysts carry out evaluations of organizational operations to identify areas of improvement.
 These areas of improvement are aligned with business goals, whether it is inventory management, corporate restructuring, social responsibility initiatives, or other aims.
 Management analysts will conduct research into business finances, personnel decisions, and day-to-day operations, then compile and present findings along with potential solutions.

 How much management analysts earn: According to 2020 from the BLS, the median annual salary for management analysts was $97,580 per year ($46.91 per hour).*

 Job outlook for management analysts: Management analyst job openings are projected to grow at a rate of 14% over the 2020-2030 period, adding more than 100,000 new jobs.*

 How do I know if a career in business management is right for me?

 The word “management” implies a high degree of responsibility and leadership.
 If you’re dependable, good at group work and goal-oriented, you already have several important personality traits for a future in business management.
 Good managers are also capable of taking responsibility for what their team achieves—or fails to achieve—and capable of offering credit to co-workers who deserve it.

 If you are looking to get on the business management or business administration career ladder, you should also accept that many companies will require ongoing formal training of management-track candidates or additional industry-specific requirements.
 Earning your degree is just the beginning of a career-long journey of learning.